-UW Tacoma is first and foremost a change agent for our region, providing access to students in a way that transforms families and communities.
+UW Tacoma is an urban-serving university providing access to students in a way that transforms families and communities.
 We impact and inform economic development through community-engaged students and faculty.
 We conduct research that is of direct use to our community and region.
 And, most importantly, we seek to be connected to our community’s needs and aspirations.

 The UW connection

-UW Tacoma is one of three campuses that make up the University of Washington: the 150-year-old Seattle campus, and the Tacoma and Bothell campuses, both founded in 1990.
-We offer many of the same educational qualities as our sister universities — an urban campus setting; top-drawer faculty known for their teaching ability; a rigorous, interdisciplinary curriculum; and high standards of social responsibility.
+UW Tacoma is one of three campuses that make up the University of Washington: the 160-year-old Seattle campus, and the Tacoma and Bothell campuses, both founded in 1990.
+We offer many of the same educational qualities as our sister universities — a vibrant campus setting; top-drawer faculty known for their teaching ability; a rigorous, interdisciplinary curriculum; and high standards of social responsibility.

 UW Tacoma’s diverse student body includes a broad range of ethnic and family backgrounds, ages, interests and experience.
 More than 80 percent of students transfer to UW Tacoma from one of the many community colleges in the area or from other universities.
 Freshmen from high schools all over the Puget Sound and beyond make up a growing portion of students.
 Add to the mix students who are returning to school after years away, military personnel and their families, and professionals working on new career goals.
 Our students create a kaleidoscope of perspectives crucial to learning.